facebookresearch/CParser/README.md

 `string.gmatch(somestring,'[^\n]+')` to return lines from string `somestring`.

-Successive calls of the token iterator function describe the tokens of the preprocessed code.
-Each call returns two strings.
+Each successive call of the token iterator function describes a token of the preprocessed code by returning two strings.
 The first string represent the token text.
 The second string follows format `"filename:lineno"` and indicates on which line the token was found.
 The filename either is the argument `prefix` or is the actual name of an included file.
 When all the tokens have been produced, the